-You can turn your cell phone into a personalized safety device by downloading the FREE Rave Guardian application, available for Android and Apple devices.
-Rave Guardian can be used to alert your friends and the Department of Public Safety for assistance.
-The service is free and voluntary, and the information you provide is kept private.
+App users can turn their cell phone into a personalized safety device by downloading the FREE Rave Guardian application, available for Android and Apple devices.
+Rave Guardian can be used to alert friends and the Department of Public Safety for assistance.
+The service is free and voluntary, and the information provided is kept private.